RealAbhishekPY/kubernetes/Helm/readme.txt

-Sure!
 Helm is a package manager for Kubernetes that allows you to define, install, and upgrade even the most complex Kubernetes applications.
 A Helm chart is a collection of files that describe a related set of Kubernetes resources.

 Here's a simple example of a Helm chart structure and its contents: